ShareBuilder-401k/aurora-serverless-flyway-db/README.md

 13. Select **Personal access tokens** and click **Generate new token**.
 14. Select `repo` and `read:packages` scope and click **Generate token**.
 15. Copy the generated token and store it in a secure location.
+  - This token will be used by the Flyway task to pull the docker image.
+It can also be used to trigger GitHub actions by creating `repository_dispatch` events.

 ### Secrets Manager Setup